Notable People

 That background mattered because it shaped both the appeal and the skepticism surrounding him.
 Zelenskyy came to office as an anti-establishment figure, not as a party machine veteran or state bureaucrat.
 Even before the world changed around his presidency, he represented a widespread democratic frustration with stale elites and exhausted political language.

-The comedy angle was therefore real, but it was never the whole story.
+The comedy angle mattered, but it was never the whole story.
 He was part of a broader populist and post-ideological moment in which voters wanted someone who seemed less scripted by the old class of professional politicians.

 His Jewish identity mattered most because it did not prevent the victory